Haji Shariatullah: Migration to Arabia

 By the time Shariatullah returned to his teacher Basharat Ali in Calcutta, Ali had become so concerned by the British colonial rule that he had made the decision to emigrate to Arabia, home to Makkah and Madinah - the two most holiest sites in Islam.
 Shariatullah also expressed his strong desire of accompanying him, and was given permission by Ali to join the journey to Arabia in 1799.
-Shariatullah's first stay in Makkah lasted until 1818 and significantly enhanced his familiarity with Islam and impassioned him even more to enhance his knowledge and understanding on the religion.
+Shariatullah's first stay in Makkah lasted until 1818.

 The time he spent in Arabia is generally divided into three distinct phases.
 During the first two years, Shariatullah stayed in the home of Mawlana Murad, a Bengali Muslim migrant who permanently resided in Makkah.
 Shariatullah studied Arabic literature and fiqh during his time with Murad.
 The second phase of his stay was the most notable and spanned over a 14-year time period in which Shariatullah studied under a prominent Hanafi jurist known as Tahir al-Sumbal Makki where he was introduced to tasawwuf and the Qadiriyya.
 In the third phase, Shariatullah sought permission from Makki to go and study Islamic philosophy at Al-Azhar University in Islamic Cairo.
-It is reported that permission was ultimately granted with reluctance, possibly due to a fear of rationalism.
+It is reported that permission was ultimately granted with reluctance, possibly due to a fear that he would be taught rationalism.
 It has not been confirmed whether Shariatullah officially enrolled in any courses at the university though he is said to have spent long hours at the university's library.